 Prior to standardization of medical certificates of birth in 1996, birth registration was decentralized and there was no national standard format for birth certificates.

-The second type of NBC is typically applied for by showing evidence of the circumstances of birth other than the standard medical certificate of birth (出生医学证明 chusheng yixue zhengming).
-Such evidence may include, for example:
+This type of NBC is typically applied for by showing evidence of the circumstances of birth such as:

 - birth certificate (出生证明书) with delivery record (病案首页), or medical certificate of birth (出生医学证明) issued by the hospital;